 As emerging infectious diseases continue to pose threats to populations around the world, continued focus on STI screening and treatment is essential.
-For example, in 2016 the arrival of Zika virus in the United States required significant disease control efforts including STI screening and counseling.44 In 2020, disruptions due
+For example, in 2016 the arrival of Zika virus in the United States required significant disease control efforts including STI screening and counseling.
+In 2020, disruptions due to the COVID-19 pandemic further exposed vulnerabilities in the STI infrastructure.
+Two months into the pandemic, greater than 60% of state and local health programs reported a negative impact on surveillance, reduced capacity to treat STIs, and difficulty addressing syphilis and HIV caseloads.
+Greater than 57% of disease intervention specialists (DIS) reported that they or other DIS in their jurisdictions had been deployed to COVID-19 efforts, and only 32% of DIS had the capabilities to perform field visits remotely or virtually.

-Targeted public health funding to strengthen STI surveillance and STD clinic infrastructure and to expand DIS and partner services may reduce the burden of STIs; increases in federal STI prevention funds have been linked to decreases in STI case rates.47 Although STI specialty clinics remain a critical part of our health care infrastructure, more and more Americans are getting tested and treated in other settings, including primary care, HIV care, and family planning clinics.
-Strategies throughout the STI Plan aim to enhance and strengthen STI care in all of these settings in order to provide the highest-quality STI care.48 Providing multiple options for high-quality STI prevention and care is an important approach to meeting all people's needs.
+Targeted public health funding to strengthen STI surveillance, STD clinic infrastructure, DIS, and partner services may reduce the burden of STI, as increases in federal STI prevention funds have been linked to decreases in STI case rates.
+Although STD clinics remain a critical part of our health care infrastructure, more and more Americans are getting tested and treated in other settings, including primary care, HIV care, and family planning clinics.
+New guidance exists to enhance and strengthen STD care in these other settings in order to provide the highest-quality STD care.
 Harnessing opportunities to increase resources and implement innovative approaches, especially during public health emergencies such as COVID-19, is necessary to ensure access to and continuity of STI services.
-The COVID-19 pandemic has sparked the use of innovative approaches and a recognition of the need to offer multiple modalities of care to best meet all people's needs.
-Going forward this means, for example, increased telehealth capacity, self-testing outside of clinical facilities, and referrals to alternate treatment and care settings (e.g., pharmacies, retail health clinics), as well as in-person health care provider visits.
+This includes increasing telehealth capacity, self-testing outside of clinical facilities, and referrals to alternate treatment and care settings (e.g., pharmacies, retail health clinics).